Multiplication algorithm: General case with multiplication of N numbers

+History

 Karatsuba's algorithm was the first known algorithm for multiplication that is asymptotically faster than long multiplication, and can thus be viewed as the starting point for the theory of fast multiplications.

 Toom–Cook

 Another method of multiplication is called Toom–Cook or Toom-3.
 The Toom–Cook method splits each number to be multiplied into multiple parts.
 The Toom–Cook method is one of the generalizations of the Karatsuba method.
 A three-way Toom–Cook can do a size-3N multiplication for the cost of five size-N multiplications.
 This accelerates the operation by a factor of 9/5, while the Karatsuba method accelerates it by 4/3.

 Although using more and more parts can reduce the time spent on recursive multiplications further, the overhead from additions and digit management also grows.
 For this reason, the method of Fourier transforms is typically faster for numbers with several thousand digits, and asymptotically faster for even larger numbers.